 Who is Sarah Thomas?

 In January 2019, Thomas became the first female on-field official in playoff history.
-She was part of the NFL officiating crew for the Divisional Round game between the Patriots and Chargers.
+She was part of the NFL officiating crew for the Divisional Round game between the New England Patriots and the Los Angeles Chargers.

 How long has Sarah Thomas worked as an NFL referee?

-Payton, who experienced her talent more than anybody in the pro game, gave Sarah Thomas’ appointment his approval.
+Payton, who got a firsthand look at Thomas’ skills in a previous training camp session, gave her appointment his approval.
 “She’s ready,” he told ESPN in 2015.
 “She’s gonna do well.
 We’ve watched her grow, and she’s gonna be outstanding.
 She’s got the right demeanor; she’s sharp.”

 How did she become an official?

-Given her background as a female athlete, Sarah Thomas was used to women’s sports, where women referees were commonplace and wouldn’t be given a second glance.
+Being a female athlete, Thomas was used to women’s sports, where women referees were commonplace and wouldn’t be given a second glance.
 She was unaware quite how unusual it was to have somebody of her gender looking to enter the world of officiating male sports.
 It wasn’t long, though, before she realized she was right where she belonged.

 Thomas took advantage of her opportunities